 Every effort should be made to ensure that your child attends school during term time.
 Please contact the school as soon as possible if your child is unable to attend school.

-The school holiday dates and in-service dates are available from the website www.southlanarkshire.gov.uk that teachers, parents and pupils know what is expected of them in trying to change the behaviour and attitudes that contribute to bullying behaviour.
+The school holiday dates and in-service dates are available from the website www.southlanarkshire.gov.uk

 Promoting positive behaviour